Chalwk/CPAS/README.md

 ## Disclaimer

-Coastal Peaks Air Service (CPAS) is not affiliated with, sponsored by, or representative of the real-world Canterbury Aero Club (CAC), GCH Aviation, Helicopter Line, or any other actual aviation service.
+Coastal Peaks Air Service (CPAS) is not affiliated with, sponsored by, or representative of any real-world aviation services, including the Canterbury Aero Club (CAC), GCH Aviation, or Helicopter Line.

 ---